Please Rotate Your Device

 Most loft buildings are "grandfathered" so don't expect this problem to go away any time soon.

 This is a double whammy.
 The elevators tend to be much smaller than modern buildings and the loading area is usually tight or non-existent.

 Tenants in brick and beam buildings are often limited to the kind of furniture they can move into the building.

 We all love loft / brick and beam buildings.
 But while you may fall in love with these spaces during your office space tour, there are considerations to keep in mind - the tour lasts 20 minutes...your commercial lease is for many years.

 Stuck on a lease problem?
-Let us know if we can help by clicking HERE.
+Whether it has to do with commercial loft space or not, let us know if we can help - this video explains our process...